Balance Druid Midnight Talents Guide

 Class Talents

-The revamp to the Class Tree in Patch 11.1.0 has streamlined the tree and has provided a lot of ability to pick up talents that increase your throughput, either defensively or offensively, without having to feel like you’re putting points in talents that do very little for you.
+Druid’s class tree provides a lot of ability to pick up talents that increase your throughput, either defensively or offensively, without having to pick up points that don’t provide much for you.

 For Mythic+